A business and a charity

 The vision of the school is to give all business men and women the opportunity to achieve a graduate qualification in business, to add value to their careers and their organisations.

 The mission is to design masters and doctoral level programmes that are academically rigorous and recognised, give applied skills and expertise, and provide opportunities to study where, when and how our students choose.

 Going strong since 1997

 Since its establishment as a charity in 1997, the School has made continued progress in broadening access to postgraduate education in business and providing study opportunities globally.
 The school how has over 18,000 alumni who have earned a degree from Heriot-Watt University, and over 11,900 students are active on our programmes.
 The students are drawn from over 160 countries and spread across the Americas, Europe, Africa, the Middle East, Asia and Australia.
 In 2014/15 the School ran over 20,000 examinations in more than 400 centres.

 Our programmes offer the academic rigour and global recognition long associated with a top British university – but our unique feature is to offer our students the opportunities to study when, where, and how suits their needs.
-The flagship MBA programme is available in English, Arabic, Chinese and Spanish.

 The School generates surpluses each year which are re-directed into our charitable objectives, including new investments to enhance the student experience, to provide top faculty and cutting edge learning materials, and continued expansion of our scholarship programmes.